Hilma af Klint: Work

 In 1908, af Klint met Rudolf Steiner.
 In one of their few remaining letters, she asked Steiner to visit her in Stockholm to see the Paintings for the Temple series, 111 paintings in total.
+She wrote in her personal notebook:

+The execution of the work began a few years before Dr. Steiner first came to Sweden, and when I heard about him, it was immediately clear to me that he was the one who would confirm what I had perceived.
+Under the guidance of one, or perhaps several intelligences, the work is executed in a number of painted pictures, some very small, some very large.
+This logically constructed work contains an explanation of the evolution of mankind over vast periods of time.
+There are two reasons why I wish to interest the Anthroposophical Society in this work, namely, my absolute belief in the authenticity of the inspiration, and Dr. Steiner’s confirmation of it when, 14 or 15 years ago, he looked at the first two series then completed, on which he made a detailed explanation.
+Since then the work has continued, and this year I have once again personally appealed to Dr. Steiner to find out about the work.
+Whether it should be preserved, or whether it should be destroyed.
+The answer was, that it would be detrimental to let it disappear and that it could be used and useful.

-Steiner viewed the paintings, but mostly left unimpressed, stating that her way of working was inappropriate for a theosophist.
-According to H.P.
-Blavatsky, mediumship was a false practice, leading its adepts on the wrong paths of occultism and black magic.
+According to Helena Blavatsky, mediumship was a false practice, leading its adepts on the wrong paths of occultism and black magic.
 Steiner stated that af Klint's contemporaries would not be able to accept and understand her paintings, and that it would take another fifty years to decipher them.
 Of all the paintings shown to him, Steiner paid special attention only to the Primordial Chaos Group, noting them as "the best symbolically".
 Af Klint was devastated by Steiner's response and, apparently, stopped painting for four years.
 Steiner kept photographs of some of af Klint's artworks, some of which were hand-coloured.
 Later the same year, Steiner met Wassily Kandinsky, who had not yet come to abstract painting.
-Some art historians assume that Kandinsky moght have seen the photographs and perhaps was influenced by them while developing his own abstract path.
+Some art historians assume that Kandinsky might have seen the photographs and perhaps was influenced by them while developing his own abstract path.
 Later in life, af Klint made a decision to destroy all her correspondence.
 She left a collection of more than 1200 paintings and 125 diaries to her nephew, Erik af Klint.
 Among her last paintings, made in the 1930s, there are two watercolors presaging the events of World War II, titled The Blitz and The Fight in the Mediterranean.